Tap the text to show or hide reading controls.

 “Please sit comfortably.”

 Phase one passed.
-Do-min greeted with even more polite wording than Naru.
-Gyu-yeon also used honorifics and was friendly toward him.
-Naru wasn’t used to seeing Gyu-yeon speak like that, so he decided to watch a bit longer.
+The man who introduced himself as Do-min greeted with even more polite wording than Naru.
+Gyu-yeon also used honorific language and was friendly toward him.
+Naru wasn’t used to seeing him use honorifics with someone, so he decided to watch a bit longer.

 “I’ve seen your experience on your resume, so you don’t have to tell me.”